08 Mar Conducting Mission-Focused Planning and Needs Assessments with Applicant Organizations by Julie Alsup, GPC

 - Second, there may be published reports with community data, and often they have worked with local/regional university partners to compile these reports.

 - Third, there are often updated news links and articles describing the region’s strategic approach and any policy initiatives linked to an issue.

 - Finally, you can call and talk with a project manager to ask them specific questions you might have about data or statistics, request a letter of support for your project describing how your work aligns with regional priorities, and inquire about future opportunities to either scale or replicate your work or align more closely with other regional efforts.

 In summary, you don’t always have to re-create the wheel to access good quality mission-focused planning content or community needs assessments.
-Stay tuned for part 2 of this blog for what you can do to proactively conduct mission-focused planning and needs assessments if what is available is not sufficient.
+Read part 2 of this blog for what you can do to proactively conduct mission-focused planning and needs assessments if what is available is not sufficient.

 GPC competency 2.5.
 Identify methods of accessing and/or conducting mission-focused planning and needs assessments with applicant organizations.

 Learn more about Needs Statements and Needs Assessments in our On-demand Recorded Training!